FirebaseExtended/angularfire/docs/reference.md

 ### $resolved

-Returns the loaded state for this object.
-Returns `true` if the initial object data has been downloaded from the database; otherwise, returns `false`.
+Attribute which represents the loaded state for this object.
+Its value will be `true` if the initial object data has been downloaded from the database; otherwise, its value will be `false`.
+This attribute is complementary to the `$loaded()` method.
+If the `$loaded()` promise is completed (either with success or rejection), then `$resolved` will be `true`. `$resolved` will be `false` before that.

+Knowing if the object has been resolved is useful to conditionally show certain parts of your view:

 ```js
 $scope.obj = $firebaseObject(ref);